-San GimignanoVisit San Gimignano by bike, Vespa or scooter with our itinerary departing from Pisa or Florence.
+San GimignanoVisit San Gimignano by bike, Vespa or scooter with our itinerary departing from Florence.
 Tour of San Gimignano on a Vespa, scooter or scooter.

-We suggest an interesting itinerary by bike, Vespa or scooter to discover San Gimignano by yourself, starting from one of our Pisa or Florence rental points.
+We suggest an interesting itinerary by bike, Vespa or scooter to discover San Gimignano by yourself, starting from our Florence rental point.